samet404/My-neovim-config/README.md

 # My neovim config

-My neovim config simply is a lazyvim and with extra plugins, that's it.
+My neovim config simply is just a lazyvim and with extra plugins, that's it.

 ## Installation